Truman P. Young

 Recent lab news:

-17-18 July 2014 Ecological Applications accepts a paper from KLEE and a paper from PRYER.
+17-18 July 2014 Ecological Applications accepts two lab papers: one from KLEE and one from PRYER.

 July 2014 Wilkerson et al. paper on the (cost-)effectiveness of hedgerow restoration plantings to attract pollinators is accepted in Restoration Ecology.